Automating Cryptographic Protocol Language Generation from Structured Specifications: Architecture

 \subsubsection{Protocol.}

-A protocol is composed of entities, messages, a final elaboration step after the messages, and finally the desired properties.
+A protocol is composed of entities, messages, a final elaboration step after the messages, and finally the desired (security) properties.
 The entities are the participants of the protocol that exchange messages whose directives affect their knowledge.
 The final elaboration step can include statements; for example, at the end of a key exchange protocol, the parties may reconstruct the key at that stage.
-Security properties that can be currently specified are correctness, authentication and secrecy.
-We do not discuss the security properties on this paper, and we reserve to comprehensively study them in future works.
+Security properties that can be specified are correctness, authentication and secrecy.
+In this paper, we only focus on modelling correctness (and executability for Tamarin); we reserve the study of additional security properties to future works.